 5 Things to Remember When Creating a Color Palette For Your UI

-There are a few things that are important to drive your color palette creation process in the right direction.
+A few things are important to drive your color palette creation process in the right direction.
 Because creating a UI color palette is a labor-intensive process and things can easily go haywire.
 These five tips you will see below will help you move ahead with the right approach.

 1.Begin with Black & Whites or Grayscale

-The reason we want you to begin with black and white is to identify the contrasting parts of the UI design.
+We want you to begin with black and white to identify the contrasting parts of the UI design.
 There is a general rule in designing whereby you must use one dominant color and two accent colors.